respeaker/get_started_with_respeaker/docs/ReSpeaker_Core_V2/getting_started.md

 // password: respeaker
 ```

-*Note that if you find there is not very smooth when using SSH, please switch to a uncrowed LAN network.*
+*Note that if experience slow performance using SSH, please switch to a less crowded WiFi network.*

 #### 2. VNC
 ![](/img/vnc-2.png)

 VNC service also starts automatically.
 Use [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) or [VNC Viewer for Google Chrome](https://chrome.google.com/webstore/detail/vnc%C2%AE-viewer-for-google-ch/iabmpiboiopbgfabjmgeedhcmjenhbla?hl=en)] to connect to the desktop of ReSpeaker Core V2.

-To use VNC, you should connect your PC/Mac and ReSpeaker V2 to the same Local-Area-Network.
+To use VNC, connect your PC/Mac and ReSpeaker V2 to the same Wi-Fi network.
 Then open VNC Viewer, type `192.168.xxx.xxx:5901` at the address bar. `192.168.xxx.xxx` is IP address of the board and `5901` is the default port of VNC service.
 If you meet `Unencrypted connection`, click `Continue` to go on.
 The password is `respeaker`.

 ![](/img/vnc-1.png)

-If there is nothing showed in the VNC desktop, please right-click on the gray area, then select `terminal`, type `lxpanel` in the terminal.
+If nothing appears in the VNC desktop, please right-click on the gray area, then select `terminal`, type `lxpanel` in the terminal.

 *Note that if you find there is not very smooth when using VNC, please switch to a uncrowed LAN network.*